- What is Angkor, and Angkor Wat?

 If you choose to bike, there are plenty of options for bike rentals in Siem Reap.
 I recommend The White Bicycles, a non-profit that helps fund clean water, and education.
 And at $2/day, it’s a steal.
 If you’re planning to bike, plan your route in advance and be sure to bring a really good map.
 It’s fun to get lost, but not in a complex this large, on a hot and sunny day!

 Romantic Couple Options: There’s an option to get an aerial view of Angkor Wat via helicopter or static hot air balloon.
 The helicopter starts at around $90 USD for an 8 minute flight.
 I’ve been to Cambodia many times, but never with my boyfriend.
 When we do have the opportunity to go together, I’m taking this option during the sunset, after a hard day of exploration.

 Tip: Save money, don’t book a tour.
 Avoid the crowds.

 With more than a million tourists visiting Angkor Wat each year, it is inevitably crowded, no matter which tour you take.
 And large or popular tour groups tend to follow similar timetables.
 In my experience, it is better to avoid tours if you want to avoid crowds.
 Book a tuk-tuk driver with your guest house, or someone off the street, and set your alarm to wake you before dawn.
-The Angkor complex is so much more serene when there is fewer visitors and temperature and humidity are at their lowest.
-Arrive at the temples when doors opens at 5:00 am.
+The Angkor complex is so much more serene when there are fewer visitors and temperature and humidity are at their lowest.
+Arrive at the temples when doors open at 5:00 am.